Medicare provides veterans with more coverage that supplements their VA benefits. The VA assigns veterans different

 In the event of an emergency, an ambulance will transport you to the nearest hospital.
 The nearest hospital is most likely not a VA clinic.

 The hospitals default to Medicare when billing.
 Leaving veterans responsible for the Medicare cost-sharing out of pocket expenses.
-This includes the Part A deductible of $1,364, as well as the 20% coinsurance that falls under Part B.
+This includes the Part A deductible, as well as the 20% coinsurance that falls under Part B.

 Once the hospital bills Medicare and gets their money, the chances of them reversing the transaction to bill the VA is slim to none.
 If by chance the hospital does attempt to help you, the Department of Veterans Affairs won’t take the time to look at the bill after it’s already been paid by Medicare.

 This scenario would never happen if veterans had both VA healthcare coverage, Medicare coverage, and a Medigap plan.